RomanoLab/geospatial-preeclampsia-geobirth/data/README.md

 **Social Vulnerability**

-All social vulnerability features listed in Table 1 of the paper comes from the American Community Survey (ACS) and can be downloaded directly through our script `ACS_vars_linkage.R` using the Census API.
+All social vulnerability features listed in Table 1 of the paper come from the American Community Survey (ACS) and can be downloaded directly through our script `ACS_vars_linkage.R` using the Census API.

 **Built environment**